roman-gravit/es6-es7-esn/README.md

 ###  What is ECMAScript

+Standart ECMA-262 invented by ECMA international organisation.

-Specification(standart) of the scripting language, rules, recomndetations.
+ECMAScript is a **specification(standart) of the scripting language**, rules, recomndetations.

 What the difference between JavaScript and ECMAScript: JavaScript is one of the versions of the script language which accords to EMCAScript.